 Now you know that correct conversion tracking is an important element in the learning process of advertising campaigns.
 As a result, it also affects the effectiveness of your advertising investments.

-We hope this article will help you understand the issue and make sure that all conversions are recorded correctly on your site.
+We hope this article helped you understand the issue and make sure that all conversions are recorded correctly on your site.
 Visit our eCommerce PPC library and find more valuable guides and our cases.